ahmadadeltub/Rassed-Cyber-Security-Tool-Password-Website-Checker/README.md

 # 🛡️ RASSED – Personal Cybersecurity Assistant

-**Haseen** is a Python-based graphical application designed as part of Qatar’s *Cyber Eco* initiative by the National Cyber Security Agency.
+**RASSED** is a Python-based graphical application designed as part of Qatar’s *Cyber Eco* initiative by the National Cyber Security Agency.
 The project aims to raise cybersecurity awareness among individuals by providing simple tools to test and improve their online safety practices.

 ## 📌 Features